 Long Beach is a gem in the southeast of Koh Chang.

-We don’t really recommend staying in one of the bungalows, but it’s still a very nice place to spend a few hours.
+We don’t recommend staying in one of the bungalows, but it’s still a very nice place to spend a few hours.
 You can get to Long Beach by motorbike or taxi, thanks to a newly constructed asphalt road which makes the beach easily accessible.

 4. Kai Bae Beach